WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 05/2026 Delivered a guest lecture *An Introduction to Diffusion Models: Theory and Practice* at the University of Tokyo.
+Slides available [here](/files/diffusion_models_UTokyo_2026_WH.pdf).

 * 05/2026 Three papers accepted at ICML 2026.

 * 04/2026 The 2nd DeLTa workshop at ICLR 2026 was a great success.
 Recording available [here](https://iclr.cc/virtual/2026/workshop/10000780).